 - Speech disturbances

 However, good treatment planning and retention protocol can achieve amazing outcomes without expanders to avoid this potential discomfort.
+You can always discuss any concerns you may have with your friendly Ethos Orthodontics team, who will be happy to put you at ease.

 After Expander Removal